 Absolutely!
 If you’re planning to bake or cook with them, though, bear in mind that each one may behave or taste slightly differently in a recipe.

 Some plant-based milks are fortified with calcium to match the calcium content of cow’s milk.
 Check the label to ensure you’re getting enough calcium if that’s a concern.Questions on nutrition?
 Need recipe ideas?
-With SIMPLE, you’ll get access to countless articles, hydration tracking, an exercise tracker, and our fasting timer to help you achieve your wellness goals.
+With Simple, you’ll get access to countless articles, hydration tracking, an exercise tracker, and our fasting timer to help you achieve your wellness goals.
 Whether you’re considering intermittent fasting or seeking expert insights on your food choices, we’ve got you covered.
-Take the SIMPLE quiz to get started!
+Take the Simple quiz to get started!

 1. Bleasdale M, Richter KK, Janzen A, Brown S, Scott A, Zech J, et al. Ancient proteins provide evidence of dairy consumption in eastern Africa.
 Nat Commun.
 2021 Jan 27;12(1):632.